opentok/Opentok-Java-SDK/README.md

 # Development and Contributing

 Interested in contributing?
-We <3 pull requests!
-File a new [Issue](https://github.com/opentok/opentok-java-sdk/issues) or take a look at the existing ones.
-If you are going to send us a pull request, please try to run the test suite first and also include tests for your changes.
+We :heart: pull requests!
+See the Development and [Contribution](CONTRIBUTING.md) guidelines.

 # Support